SSC-CIO-DigitalTaskForce/hello/README.md

 1. Open the `HELLO.md` markdown file in a text editor like Notepad or VS Code.
 1. Add your name to the file and **Save**.
 1. Go back to GitHub Desktop.
 It now shows that you've changed the `HELLO.md` file, and exactly what was changed.
-1. If you're happy with the change, enter a commit summary and click **Commit to desktop**.
+1. If you're happy with the change, enter a commit summary and click **Commit**.
 For more complex changes, you can also enter a description.

 ![GitHub Desktop view of file changes and the commit message](./assets/imgs/diff.png)